Implementing Fallback Routing When Primary Topology Fails in Utility Network GIS

 G = nx.MultiDiGraph()

-# Load primary topology edges (for reference/impedance baseline)
+# Load primary topology edges for reference and impedance baseline

 for oid, gid, length, material in cursor: